Resources for Trauma Recovery and Community Support

 Experiencing a crisis can feel overwhelming, but it’s important to know that you’re not alone.
 Reaching out for help is a brave step and a sign of strength—not weakness.
 Support is available to help you navigate this challenging time, so please don’t hesitate to seek the care you deserve.

-Crisis support Canada
+24/7 Crisis support in Canada

-Resources for 2SLGBTQ+ individuals
+Resources for LGBTQ2+ individuals

-Finding the support can make all the difference for quee folks.
+Finding the support can make all the difference for queer folks.
 Below is a list of nonprofit organizations that provide resources, advocacy, and community for LGBTQ+ individuals.
 Whether you’re seeking mental health support or a welcoming space to connect, these groups are here to help.

 Calgary Outlink